 Section 5.02 Election.
 The thirteen (13) at large elected members of the Board of Directors shall be elected to staggered two-year terms of office by the voting members at the Annual Membership Meeting in conformance with the provisions of the Operations Manual.
 In even numbered years, six (6) new directors will be elected, and in odd numbered years, seven (7) new directors will be elected.

 Section 5.03 Vacancies.
-Except as otherwise provided in these Bylaws, a vacancy occurring on the Board of Directors shall be filled by the President.
-The newly appointed member of the Board of Directors shall hold office for the remainder of the term of the office to which the member was appointed.
+A vacancy occurring on the Board of Directors shall be filled by the President.
+The newly appointed member of the Board of Directors shall hold office for the remainder of the term of the office to which the member was appointed, or until a successor is elected or appointed.

 Section 5.04 Removal and Resignation.
 A member of the Board of Directors may be removed for cause by a majority vote of all of the members of the Board of Directors.
 A member of the Board of Directors may resign at any time by giving written notice to the Board of Directors.
 The resignation shall take effect as of the date the notice is received if no effective date is stated in the notice.